NardSack/Assignment-2/README.md

 2. https://cdn.shopify.com/s/files/1/0431/5322/7943/files/Screenshot_2022-12-29_at_07.04.19_x800.png?v=1672297468
 3. https://two-store.be/wp-content/uploads/2022/08/Liggende-banner-mens-clothing-aug-22.jpg

-(Product Images) {copy from database CSV}
+(Product Images) {copy from database CSV}.
+Credits to uniqlo for all the images of the products used inside the website ( Link is inside the excel file in restdb)

 ### Acknowledgement

-We Looked into Shopee, Lazada for Inspirations on the layout of our homepage.
+We Looked into Shopee, Lazada and uniqlo for Inspirations on the layout of our homepage.

 8 min video walkthrough with face cam